mvillafuertem/scala-1/README.md

 Content is distributed under the [CreativeCommons Attribution-ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode) licence.

 ## Deployment triggers

 - Every commit to the `develop` branch updates the content in the development environment.
 - Every commit to the `stage` branch updates the content in the staging environment.
 - Every commit to the `main` branch updates the content in the production environment.

 Only the production environment is accessible to the public.
 People outside of [VirtusLab](https://virtuslab.com) and [Propensive](https://propensive.com) do not have access to the `develop` and `stage` environments, but access will be provided on request.

 ## Structure overview

+This is an outline repository fulfilling structure requirements for a course.
+The following files and directories are
+required:

+- **images** - directory with images used by course; NOTE that the final path differs from the path within the course repository as follows:
+  `/images/<path> -> /api/content/courseImages/<course-id>/<path>`
+- **topics** - directory with topics
+- **advanced.json** - course level description
+- **beginner.json** - course level description
+- **index.json** - course description
+- **intermediate.json** - course level description

+The branch names correspond to the deployment environments as it is described in the section above.

 ### Courses

 Courses are the top-level entity in the ScalaZONE material structure.
-Their structure is stored in the [courses](/courses) directory.
-The [courses/index.json](/courses/index.json) file stores a list with all available courses.
+Their structure is stored in the root directory of the course repository.
+The [index.json](/index.json) file stores a list with all available courses.
 For each course there is a directory named after the course id that contains the course structure.
 Basic course data is stored in the `index.json` file in this directory.
 Here is the `Course` JSON type structure:

 | Field name | Type            | Description                                                                            |
 |------------|-----------------|----------------------------------------------------------------------------------------|